Gin Lee: 2011–2014: Hong Kong debut under BMA

-In 2011, Gin Lee moved to Hong Kong and learned Cantonese on her own.
+In 2011, Lee moved to Hong Kong and learned Cantonese on her own.
 She debuted as a Cantopop artist under record label BMA with the EP Here I Come.
 Tracks 1 and 2 (廢話少說 and 潛水) were released as singles, with the latter topping the Metro Radio pop chart.
 A special edition containing cover versions of "Superwoman" and "If I Ain't Got You" (produced by Malaysian-Chinese singer Gary Chaw) was released on 16 December.
 Gin Lee won the 2012 Metro Radio Hits Newcomer Award (Overseas).

 In 2012, Falling was released as a single in support of her upcoming album, topping the Jade Solid Gold billboard and CRHK Ultimate 903 chart.
 "1st Date" was released was the second plug, and the self-titled studio album Gin Lee was released on 30 July 2012.
 The third single "Returning Home Alone Today" (今天終於一人回家) was well received, reaching number one on the RTHK Chinese chart and Metro Radio chart.
 The song garnered Gin Lee two awards at the 2012 Hong Kong Metro Radio Hit Music Awards: Hit Popular Singer and Hit New Media Song.
-In September 2013, Gin Lee was voted the Best Performance Artiste of Malaysia at the 13th Global Chinese Music Awards (GCMA).
+In September 2013, Lee was voted the Best Performance Artiste of Malaysia at the 13th Global Chinese Music Awards (GCMA).

 Four singles were released from her last EP under BMA, Ginetic, including a cover of famed 80's singer Danny Chan's "Just Loving You" (偏偏喜歡你).
 The EP was released on 13 November 2013.
 Single "Story of Rose" (玫瑰的故事) topped all major music charts in Hong Kong, becoming Gin Lee's first all kill.
-On 12 February 2014, Gin Lee co-headlined charity concert (盛．載．愛傷健慈善音樂會) with singers Linda Wong and Joyce Lee.
+On 12 February 2014, Lee co-headlined charity concert (盛．載．愛傷健慈善音樂會) with singers Linda Wong and Joyce Lee.
 She was a guest performer at producer Eric Kwok's exhibition concert and also performed at singer Alex To's My Virtual Planet Tour Hong Kong show, receiving praises from both musicians.
-BMA did not renew Gin Lee's contract when it ended in 2014.
-Gin Lee recorded a duet entitled "One Plus One" (一加一, duet version of "One") with singer-songwriter AGA.
+BMA did not renew Lee's contract when it ended in 2014.
+Lee recorded a duet entitled "One Plus One" (一加一, duet version of "One") with singer-songwriter AGA.
 An accompanying music video was released 19 September 2014.